nextbreakpoint/event-sourcing-cqrs-example/README.md

 THIS PROJECT IS WORK IN PROGRESS

-This repository contains deployment scripts and source code of an example of micro-services based application.
+This repository contains source code and deployment scripts of a micro-services based example application.